-Professor Estair Van Wagner researches and teaches in the areas of land use planning, natural resource and property law and is co-director of Osgoode’s Environmental Justice and Sustainability Clinic.
+Professor Estair Van Wagner researches and teaches in the areas of natural resource law and property law and is co-director of Osgoode’s Environmental Justice and Sustainability Clinic.
 Her work explores how law is used to structure relations with the environment.
 Professor Van Wagner joined Osgoode in 2017 from the Victoria University of Wellington Faculty of Law in Aotearoa New Zealand where she taught Property, Natural Resource, and Resource Management Law.

 Professor Van Wagner completed undergraduate and postgraduate studies in political science, law, and environmental studies at the University of Victoria, Osgoode Hall Law School, and York University in Canada.
 Following this, she served as a judicial law clerk at the Ontario Superior Court of Justice.
-She has also worked as a labour and human rights lawyer, as an academic researcher on a number of interdisciplinary projects, and as a political advisor at the local and federal level in Canada.
+She worked as a labour and human rights lawyer, as an academic researcher on a number of interdisciplinary projects, and as a political advisor at the local and federal level in Canada.

 Graduate Research Supervision (LLM, PhD): Professor Van Wagner is interested in supervising graduate students working in the areas of property law, housing and homelessness, land use planning, natural resources, and place-based and experiential legal education, including projects grounded in critical property theory and feminist legal theory.
 She is currently involved in grants examining private land and Indigenous land, impact assessment, and the right to housing.